 The increasing volume of digital resources available means I'm constantly faced with the issue of ‘finding solutions that scale’.
 The type of access to digital content offered by heritage institutions also varies a lot.
 Working with well-designed APIs, like those offered by Europeana, can almost be considered a luxury.
 Often – if not most of the time – we are talking to human (instead of programming) interfaces, parsing exotic or idiosyncratic metadata formats, or scraping contents from static web pages.
 We’d just love to have an API to query.
 Cultural heritage institutions are a gold mine of carefully crafted and well-structured metadata, which are an essential resource for anyone working in the field of information extraction.
 Often, the issue is simply of not being provided with the appropriate ways of accessing those gold mines.

-Find more information in Matteo Romanello’s report below and hear from our previous grant winners Krista Murchison and Caterina Preda.
+Find more information in Matteo Romanello’s report below, explore the project website, and hear from our previous grant winners Krista Murchison and Caterina Preda.